From exploring the Moon Valley to floating effortlessly in salt posaols, these are the best things to do in San Pedro de Atacama.

 When we arrived we were excitedly waved in without paying a fee, however we suspect that there is meant to be a ticket purchased to explore Chacabuco.

-It is well worth visiting for the atmosphere alone, and if you like taking photographs, it is one of the most interesting places in the Atacama Desert.
+It is well worth visiting for the atmosphere alone, and if you like taking photographs, it is one of the most interesting places to visit in the Atacama desert.

 Find The Flamingos At Laguna Chaxa